LLM Generation

 • target_column_name (Optional[str], optional) – The target name that the deployed model will output.

-• deployment (Optional[Union[Deployment, str]], optional) – The returned validations are filtered to those associated with a specific deployment if specified, either Deployment or deployment ID.
+• deployment (Optional[Union[Deployment, str]], optional) – The returned validations are filtered to those associated with a specific deployment if specified, either Deployment or the deployment ID.

 • model_id (Optional[Union[Model, str]], optional) – The returned validations are filtered to those associated with a specific model if specified, either Model or model ID.